georgjz/georgjz.github.io/_drafts/wyvern/2020-01-30-wyvern-02-DRAFT.md

 <RegisterOperand, "A">
 ```

 In general, we want to keep the number of syntactical categories as low as is practical.
 That is obviously a bit vague, but it really depends on the kind of (programming) language you're trying to scan.
-Assembly languages can vary from a few dozen commands and registers for simple CPUs, up to [several thousand instructions](https://en.wikipedia.org/wiki/X86_instruction_listings) for a modern architecture.
+Assembly languages can vary from a few dozen commands (70 in the case of a 65C02) and registers for simple CPUs, up to [several thousand instructions](https://en.wikipedia.org/wiki/X86_instruction_listings) for a modern architecture.
 Still, scanners are usually the part that changes least often, even with constantly evolving languages like C++ or Python.
 Later stages will be more efficient in turning this *lexeme* or *token stream* into a full [abstract syntax tree][ast].

 Once our scanner has transformed the input source file or stream into a lexeme stream, we hand it off to the parser.